DanisAlukaev/Distributed-and-Network-Programming/README.md

 Week 1: Practice with multiprocessing \
 Week 2: UDP socket programming \
-Week 3: A more reliable file transfer on top of UDP
+Week 3: A more reliable file transfer on top of UDP \
+Week 4: A TCP Client-Server Game